Jakub-Jedruszczak/Integrity-Monitor/README.md

 ### Directory to Monitor:
 The script monitors the root (`.`) directory by default.
 You can change this by modifying the `directory_to_monitor` variable in the script.

+### Baseline file:
+The script creates a `baseline_file.json` file in the root directory by default.
+Modifty the `baseline_file` variable in the script to change this.